Bludwine: Bludwine Bottling Company

 Bludwine Bottling Company locations processed the master elixir produced and received from Athens, Georgia into syrup and bottled soft drinks prepared from the syrup.
 Bottling plant locations included New York City (New York Bludwine Co.), Dallas, Texas (Dallas Bludwine Company) and Jacksonville, Florida, among others, and the product was distributed throughout the United States.

 In 1919, the Bludwine Bottling Company had Georgia-state locations in Athens, Augusta, Elberton, Gainesville, Macon and Rome.

 A 1914 Bludwine advertisement stated that the bottles containing the product were in a hobble skirt shape and were sealed with a crown seal.

 Composition

-The soft drink product has been described as "cherry-flavored".
-Bludwine's primary ingredients included wheat and oats, lemon, orange, grape, ginger and peppermint.
-Refined sugar, created from imported raw sugar, was also used. as "a real invigorating, life-giving drink with a pungency and flavor that are unsurpassed".
+Bludwine has been described as "cherry-flavored" as well as "a real invigorating, life-giving drink with a pungency and flavor that are unsurpassed".
+The soft drink's primary ingredients included wheat and oats, lemon, orange, grape, ginger and peppermint.
+Refined sugar, created from imported raw sugar, was another notable ingredient.

 In 1912, the U.S. Bureau of Chemistry analyzed a sample of Bludwine syrup as part of U.S. v.
 Bludwine Co., and published results stating the syrup contained 0.142% citric acid, 0.066% phosphoric acid, 62.5% total solids, 0.11% alcohol, 0.11% ash, 1.2% sucrose, 63.7% total sugar as invert, 0.37% total acid as citric, flavor: capsicum and color: amaranth.